Adult Field Services

 The Office of Traffic Safety/Driving Under the Influence (OTS/DUI) unit, supported by grant funds from the Office of Traffic Safety, intensively monitors clients on probation for felony DUI or multiple DUI convictions.
 Probation officers assigned to the OTS/DUI unit provide community supervision, conduct probation searches, and administer random alcohol and drug tests to ensure compliance with probation conditions.

 The Sexual Assault Felony Enforcement (SAFE) unit participates in a multi-jurisdictional task force comprised of several local law enforcement partners.
 Probation officers assigned to the SAFE unit supervise all adult sex offenders and ensure they are in compliance with their probation conditions.
 Officers also perform client assessments and monitor counseling and treatment progress.

 Rancho Cordova Community Partnership (RCCP)

-Probation has partnered with Code Enforcement, Animal Control, and the Rancho Cordova Police Department to create a specialized team that uses a code-enforcement approach to address issues in targeted areas in Rancho Cordova.
+Probation has partnered with Code Enforcement, Animal Control, and the Rancho Cordova Police Department to create a specialized team that uses a code-enforcement approach to address issues in the city of Rancho Cordova.
+Officers supervise caseloads of high-risk clients who reside within Rancho Cordova.
 In 2013, this partnership won the "Most Innovative Program" award from the California Association of Code Enforcement Officers.